Upgrade Collibra Data Quality & Observability

 Download the Collibra DQ Upgrade Package

-Note Starting with the December 2021 release, all Collibra DQ customers upgrading or patching receive the Full package, not the Base package, and should follow the same upgrade steps described in this section.
+Note All Collibra DQ customers upgrading or patching receive the full package, not the base package, and should follow the same upgrade steps described in this section.

 tar -xvf dq-full-package.tar.gz